linspector/uplink/README.md

 - A lot... :)
 - Make all config vars as ARGS and vice versa.
 ARGS have higher priority.
 Chain: default -> config -> ARGS.
 - Bring back SQLite support.
-- Switch to ORM (peewee, sqlalchemy?) to support PostgreSQL, MariaDB/MySQL, SQLite and more.
+- Switch to ORM (peewee, sqlalchemy?) to support PostgreSQL, MariaDB/MySQL, SQLite and maybe more databases.
 - Gtk+/urwid frontend for visualizing the collected data. wxGlade?
 - A tool to generate reports for showing to your uplink provider.
 - Always keep platform independence in mind but not if uplink looses nice features on Linux.
 - Implement a speedtest feature to regularly run speedtest but independent to uptime checks with different interval.
 - A small embedded webserver to view what is going on.
-- Real file based logging